Adult children of alcoholics can have a lot of baggage

+Anyone else grow up in an alcoholic family system?
+Well, then you know how crazy and painful it can be.
 When you grow up with alcoholism and addiction, family members have only one objective: keep the addiction secret at all costs.
-This sworn duty to lie, deny, and protect has 14 long-term affects.
+This sworn duty to lie, deny, and protect has 14 long-term effects.
 Many children of alcoholics bring these childhood behaviors into their adult relationships with a strange paradox.
-It’s almost impossible to relate their present day problems back to their past.
+It’s almost impossible to relate their present-day problems back to their past.

 The Laundry List – 14 Traits of Adult Children Of Alcoholics

 Written by Tony, A. in 1978, this timeless list best describes the issues many adult children of alcoholics face:

 - We became isolated and afraid of people and authority figures.

 - We became approval seekers and lost our identity in the process.

 - We are frightened by angry people and any personal criticism.

 - We either become alcoholics, marry them or both, or find another compulsive personality such as a workaholic to fulfill our sick abandonment needs.